top of page

 Measurement should capture both internal productivity and external value creation.

-Internal indicators include reductions in cycle times, approval delays, rework, error rates, dependency on escalations and duplication of effort.
-Improvements in autonomy, reduction in cost and headcount, revenue and productivity per FTE, time to productivity for new hires are meaningful internal signals.
+Internal indicators include reductions in cycle times, approval delays, rework, error rates, dependency on escalations, and duplication of effort.
+Improvements in autonomy, reductions in cost and headcount, revenue, and productivity per FTE, and time to productivity for new hires are meaningful internal signals.

-External indicators include faster delivery cycles, improved SLA adherence, higher customer satisfaction, fewer complaints, reduced cost, improved margin.
+External indicators include faster delivery cycles, improved SLA adherence, higher customer satisfaction, fewer complaints, reduced costs, and improved margins.
 Boards recognise these as tangible commercial outcomes.

 Conclusion

 Process design determines how efficiently an organisation converts effort into output.
-When duplication, frequent rework and bottlenecks are removed, organisations gain capacity, decision velocity, become faster, more resilient and more scalable without adding headcount.
-For CEOs, the link to EBITDA, customer experience and competitive advantage is direct.
-For HR and transformation leaders, process design represents a practical lever that connects people, culture and organisational design to measurable performance.
+When duplication, frequent rework, and bottlenecks are removed, organisations gain capacity and decision velocity.
+They become faster, more resilient, and more scalable without adding headcount.
+For CEOs, the link to EBITDA, customer experience, and competitive advantage is direct.
+For HR and transformation leaders, process design represents a practical lever that connects people, culture, and organisational design to measurable performance.

 References